paolog8/zk/.agentic_workflows/flatten_moc.md

-To the LLM Agent: Flattening MOCs by Embedding Note Content
+To the LLM Agent: Flattening MOCs by Embedding Note Content (Iterative Process with Backup & Indentation Refinement)

-Your task is to flatten an existing Map of Content (MOC) by replacing all internal note links with the actual content of the linked notes.
-This process involves specific content filtering and aggregation.
+Your task is to iteratively flatten an existing Map of Content (MOC) by replacing internal note links with the actual content of the linked notes.
+This process involves creating a backup, pre-processing the MOC for consistent formatting, specific content filtering, iterative replacement with proper indentation and header adjustment, and aggregated source management using a staging file.

 Task Execution Flow:

-    Input MOC: You will be provided with the content of a single MOC .md file.
-This MOC is expected to contain Obsidian WikiLinks ([[Note ID - Note Title]]) to Zettelkasten notes.

-    Access Zettelkasten: You will have access to all notes in my designated Zettelkasten folder (assume this is Main_Notes).

-    Process Linked Notes (Staging): For each unique note linked within the MOC, you will:
+    Create Backup: Make a complete backup copy of the original MOC .md file before any modifications.

+    Initialize Staging: Create an empty temporary file (e.g., _moc_sources_staging.md) to collect all source entries.

+    Pre-process MOC Content: Normalize the indentation and header levels of the original MOC content for consistency.

+    Iterative Link Replacement:

+        Work with the pre-processed MOC content.
+This will be your current MOC content.

+        Repeatedly find and process the next [[Note ID - Note Title]] link within the current MOC content.

+        For each found link:

+            Determine its indentation level and the effective heading level of the section it's in.

-        Locate the corresponding note file in Main_Notes.
+            Locate and read the content of the corresponding note from the Main_Notes folder on demand.

-        Read its full content.

-        Filter its content as per Section 3.
+            Filter this note's content (remove tags, discard connection sections).

-        Extract source information for aggregation.
+            Extract source information from this note and append it to the _moc_sources_staging.md file.

-        Store this processed content and source information temporarily for later insertion.

-    Construct Flattened MOC: You will then iterate through the MOC content, replacing each note link with its processed content and appending the aggregated sources.
+            Determine if a header citation is needed based on the note's body content.

+            Adjust the note's internal headings relative to the MOC's structure.

+            Replace only that one link in the current MOC content with the note's original title (including its ID) as a heading, potentially with a citation, followed by its processed content, all with appropriate indentation.

+            Update the current MOC content with this single replacement.

+        Continue this step until no more links are found in the current MOC content.

+    Finalize Sources:

+        Read all content from _moc_sources_staging.md.

+        De-duplicate the source entries.

+        Append this de-duplicated, aggregated source content under a new ## Sources heading at the very end of the current MOC content.

     Output Result: Your final output will be the complete, modified content of the MOC file.